RainbowMiner/RainbowMiner/README.md

 - your [MiningRigRentals](https://www.miningrigrentals.com?ref=2598069) credentials, if you plan to use this pool
 - your region.
 Valid names are: US, Europe, Asia
 - your currencies.
 Valid currencies are: BTC, USD, EUR, GBP, ETC, ..
-- the pools, you want to mine as comma separated list.
+- the pools you want to mine, as a comma separated list.
-- the algorithm, you want to mine as comma separated list.
+- the algorithms you want to mine, as a comma separated list.
-- the devices, you want to use for mining.
+- the devices you want to use for mining.
 Valid descriptors are: gpu, cpu, nvidia, amd (RainbowMiner will show you, which devices are available on your machine) or use your device names (without spaces, without leading geforce): gtx1070, gtx1080ti ..